forcedotcom/phoenix/README.md

 ## Installation ##
 To install a pre-built phoenix, use these directions:

-* Download the following two jars: [phoenix-1.0.jar](http://forcedotcom.github.com/phoenix/lib/phoenix-1.0.jar) and [phoenix-1.0-client.jar](http://forcedotcom.github.com/phoenix/lib/phoenix-1.0-client.jar)
+* Expand the following tar: [phoenix-1.0-install.tar](http://forcedotcom.github.com/phoenix/lib/phoenix-1.0-install.tar)
 * Add the phoenix-1.0.jar to the classpath of every HBase region server.
 An easy way to do this is to copy it into the HBase lib directory.
 * Restart all region servers.
 * Add the phoenix-1.0-client.jar to the classpath of any Phoenix client.
-This jar includes the minimum set of required HBase jars, along with the following required phoenix jars
-    * phoenix-1.0.jar
-    * antlr-3.5-complete.jar
-    * opencsv-2.3.jar

 Alternatively, you can build it yourself using maven by following these [build instructions](https://github.com/forcedotcom/Phoenix/wiki#wiki-building).

 ## Getting Started ##

+<b> Squirrel SQL Client </b>

 One way to experiment with Phoenix is to download and install a SQL client such as [SQuirrel](http://squirrel-sql.sourceforge.net/).
 Since Phoenix is a JDBC driver, integration with tools such as this are seamless.
 Here are the setup steps necessary:

 1. Copy the phoenix-1.0-client.jar into the lib directory of SQuirrel